peekwez/docai/src/assistants/assistants/schema-builder/prompt.md

 ## Instructions

 > **_NOTE:_** You must follow the instruction sets below to complete the task.
-Each set
-> contains a list of requirements that you must follow to complete the task.
+The
+> instructions are grouped into sets and you must ensure that the final result
+> meets the requirements in each set for the task to be considered complete.

 ### Set 1